example42/answers/puppet/course/slides/install.md

     Client output # Info: Retrieving plugin

-Then the client runs **facter** toi collect facts and send them to the server:
+Then the client runs **facter** to collect facts and send them to the server:

     Client output # Info: Loading facts in /opt/puppetlabs/puppet/lib/facter/... [...]